 - 1.1 Mansfield District Council (the district council) is committed to delivering sustainable communities that are safe, healthy and inclusive.
-To help achieve this, the district council expects new development to provide or contribute directly towards the provision of necessary infrastructure and affordable housing to mitigate the impact of such development. - 1.2 The purpose of this supplementary planning document (SPD) is to expand on the district council's approach to planning obligations which is set out in policy IN1 (which is reproduced in section 2) of the Adopted Mansfield District Local Plan 2013 2033.
-It provides detailed information about the cases where infrastructure maybe sought through both planning obligations and section 278 highway agreements.
-This includes both the types of infrastructure and how any financial obligations will be calculated. - 1.3 The strategy fits in with the overall aims of the National Planning Policy Framework 2019 (NPPF) and the planning practice guidance by supporting sustainable and viable development.
+It recognises that development can have a positive impact on an area or district e.g. by delivering regeneration of sites, bringing new jobs and delivering solutions for existing issues.
+However, to help achieve its commitments, the district council expects new development to provide or contribute directly towards the provision of necessary infrastructure and affordable housing to mitigate the impacts that such development may have on the area in which it is located.
+This will be sought where a need for this infrastructure can be demonstrated - 1.2 The purpose of this supplementary planning document (SPD) is to expand on the district council's approach to planning obligations which is set out in policy IN1 (which is reproduced in section 2) of the Adopted Mansfield District Local Plan 2013 2033.1 It provides detailed information about where infrastructure maybe sought through both planning obligations and section 278 highway agreements.
+This includes the types of infrastructure and how any financial obligations will be calculated. - 1.3 The strategy fits in with the overall aims of the National Planning Policy Framework 2021 (NPPF)2 and the planning practice guidance3 by supporting sustainable and viable development.
 By promoting a consistent and transparent approach to likely obligations, developers and landowners will be able to take into account the potential costs of a proposed development at the earliest stage.
 They can be assured that they are making a fair contribution to the infrastructure needed to support growth, and local residents can understand how proposed development in their area will be accommodated. - 1.4 The government is currently reviewing the planning system, including the approach to planning obligations.
-Any changes that are made will be reflected within this SPD or any superseding document.
+Any changes that are made will be reflected within a superseding document.